cap-js/docs/about/index.md

 *"Technical debt (also known as tech debt or code debt) describes what results when development teams take actions to expedite the delivery of a piece of functionality or a project which later needs to be refactored, or fixed.
 In other words, it’s the result of prioritizing speedy delivery over perfect code."* {.indent style="font-family:serif"}

-So, how could CAP help to avoid — or reduce risks of — piling up technical debt?
+So, how could CAP help to avoid — or reduce the risks of — piling up technical debt?

 ...